The Medical Scientist Training Program MD-PhD Admissions process

 Stanford's MSTP is interested in identifying students with significant undergraduate research experience that would predict successful completion of a PhD program.
 In addition, our successful candidates must meet the standards expected of the very best MD candidates.
-The Stanford Medical Scientist Training Program admissions process utilizes the same application as the MD-only application.
-For questions regarding this process, please contact the MD Office of Admissions directly.
+The Stanford Medical Scientist Training Program admissions process utilizes the same application, process and all policies as the MD-only application.
+For information regarding the Stanford School of Medicine’s MD Admissions process, policies and eligibility, please visit the How to Apply page.
+For specific questions regarding the application process, please contact Stanford's MD Admissions directly at firstname.lastname@example.org.

 Academic recommendations for the MSTP follow the same criteria as admission to the MD Program.
 Please see the MD Admissions website for information on Stanford University's Medical School Admissions academic recommendations.

 If you have matriculated in an MD or PhD program at another institution, you are not eligible to apply to the MSTP.
 The Stanford MD and MST Programs do not accept applications from students applying for transfer.
 Stanford PhD students are eligible to apply through the AMCAS MD application process.